Why the name "Liberty" Photo Art?

 a jaw-dropping moment and I still remember feeling absolutely over-awed but utterly fascinated by what was in front of me.

-- From that point on I was always looking for ways to be original in photography particularly anything involving architecture & with any historical significance.
+- From that point on I was always looking for ways to be original in photography particularly anything involving architecture and/or with any historical significance (memorials, statues,

 - The "Liberty" part of the name therfore has a personal resonance with me and reminds me of where the original idea to start out as stock & fine art photographer & artist originally came

 - I love photography that has any historical significance (American Civil War, Revolutionary War, US President's, World Wars,

 UK Prime Minister's etc) which is why you'll see so many photographs throughout my website of monuments, memorials, statues & old

 exterior architecture particularly from Washington DC which is a beautiful city and by far my favourite city to visit.

 - I also really enjoy landscape and seascape photography which is why you'll see so many photographs from the Isle of